conroy9068/p5-eCommerce/README.md

 - requests:
   - A library that allows you to send HTTP requests using Python.

 - requests-oauthlib:
   - A library that provides OAuth support for Python requests.

-- requests-oauthlib:
-  - A library that provides OAuth support for Python requests.